-Core Principle / Area Paragraph No. Issue Identified Recommendation Timescale for Implementation Responsible Officer(s) BEHAVING WITH INTEGRITY, DEMONSTRATING STRONG COMMITMENT TO HETHICAL VALUES AND RESPECTING THE RULE OF LAW 5.6.7 Whistle-Blowing Although the Council's Whistle-blowing policy is kept under on-going review at an operational level, the Policy was last reported to Audit Committee for consideration in October 2016. the last update, and reported to Audit Committee for review, challenge and December 2020 Director of Human Resources MANAGING RISKS AND PERFORMANCE THROUGH ROBUST INTERNAL CONTROL AND STRONG PUBLIC FINANCIAL 5.11.10 / 5.11.12 Audit Committee Risk Management - strengthen Committee's visibility of the Council's risk profile and provide Audit Committee Members with the appropriate support to further development their skills in this area.
+Core Principle / Area Paragraph No. Issue Identified Recommendation Timescale for Implementation Responsible Officer(s) BEHAVING WITH INTEGRITY, DEMONSTRATING STRONG COMMITMENT TO PETHICAL VALUES AND RESPECTING THE RULE OF LAW 5.6.7 Whistle-blowing policy is kept under on-going review at an operational level, the Policy The Council's Whistle-Blowing Policy should be subject to a full review, taking into account intelligence gathered since the last update, and reported to Audit Committee for review, challenge and sign-off.
+December 2020 Director of Human Resources MANAGING RISKS AND PERFORMANCE THROUGH ROBUST INTERNAL CONTROL AND STRONG PUBLIC FINANCIAL 5.11.10 / 5.11.12 Audit Committee Risk Management - strengthen Committee's visibility of the Council's risk profile and provide Audit Committee Members with the appropriate support to further development their skills in this area.
 Strategic Risk Register updates to be incorporated into the Audit Committee work programme.
 October 2020 Service Director - Finance and Improvement Services MANAGEMENT Learning and Development - although individual elected Complete a skills assessment for members of Audit Committee the results from which will inform a From October 2020 Service Director - Democratic Services and

-5.11.11 Member training and development arrangements are in place, no skills assessment has been undertaken for Audit Committee members (informed by the CIPFA publication 'Audit Committees - Practical Guidance for Local Authorities & Police 2018 Edition') Operational Risk Management refreshed programme of learning and development for the Committee (and should then be incorporated into an action plan for Audit Committee to support its on-going development and link to the Audit Wales project 'Rhondda Cynon Taf Audit Committee - Support and Development').
-Communications and Service Director - Finance and Improvement Services Tudalen 142 Although operational risk management is undertaken at a service level (via local Service Delivery Planning and monitoring arrangements) assurance is required to determine whether the arrangements are operating as intended.
+- 5.11.11 Membertraininganddevelopmentarrangementsareinplace,nossessmenthasbeenundertakenforAuditCommittee members (informedby the CIPFA publication 'AuditCommittees-PracticalGuidance for Local Authorities& Police 2018 Edition')Operational Risk Management 'Rhondda Cynon Taf Audit Committee Communications and Service Director - Finance and Improvement Services rage 142 Although operational risk management is undertaken at a service level (via local Service Delivery Planning and monitoring arrangements) assurance is required to determine whether the arrangements are operating as intended.
 Undertake a review of operational risk managements.
 March 2021 Service Director - Finance and Improvement Services